 - powdered sugar

 Beat the eggs with the sugar.
 Add the butter, oil, baking powder, and lemon zest, and mix well.
 Stir in the coconut.
-Add the semolina and mix to make a moist, crumbly dough which is firm enough to shape into balls.
+Add the semolina and mix by hand to make a moist, crumbly dough which is just firm enough to shape into balls.
+If necessary, add a little more coconut or semolina (or conversely, a little more oil) to achieve a dough of correct consistency.

 Wet your hands with orange flower water, and take enough dough to roll a small ball.
-Squeeze the dough to compact it, and then form a ball.
+Squeeze the dough to compact it as you would when molding clay, and then form a ball.
 Flatten it slightly in your palms to form a thick disc.
-Roll the disc in powdered sugar, and place onto an oiled baking sheet.
+Roll the disc in powdered sugar and place on the prepared baking sheet.

 Repeat the process, wetting your hands with orange flower water each time you form a cookie, until all the dough has been shaped.